nawabahmadreshi/documentation/pages/third-party-integrations/adjust.md

 sections:
 - overview
 - guide
-- support
+- advanced
 ---

 {% if page.overview %}

-Send data to Adjust to maximize you understanding of your mobile acquisition efforts, while deep linking your users through Branch.
+Send data to Adjust to maximize your understanding of your mobile acquisition efforts, while deep linking your users through Branch.

 {% ingredient paid-integration %}{% endingredient %}

+{% getstarted title="Get started with the Adjust integration" %}{% endgetstarted %}

 ## What events does Branch send to Adjust?

-The integration automatically sends **Branch link clicks** to Adjust.
-Unfortunately, we can only send a subset of all clicks from your links.
-The subset is:
+The integration automatically sends **Branch link clicks** to Adjust, specifically we send:

 * All Android clicks
 * iOS Universal Link clicks

-This means that for iOS install campaigns (where universal links wont work), you must use Adjust as your fallback URL.
+This means that for iOS install campaigns (which doesn't use Universal Links), you must use Adjust as your fallback URL.

-## What data can I expect?
+## What data can I expect to see in Adjust?

 Once you enable an integration with Adjust, we'll automatically send all eligible clicks to Adjust's servers.
-From there, you'll see how many users came from Branch.
-This will give you automatic segmentation and the ability to do follow up analysis with your Branch cohort.
+From there, you'll see how many users came from Branch, along with installs, opens and downstream events attributed back to the Branch link.
+This will give you automatic segmentation and cohorting for users acquired via Branch links.

 We'll pass along all of the Branch link's analytics data, which will map to labels inside Adjust.
-Check the support section to see all of the labels.
+Check the "Advanced" section to see all of the labels.

-{% getstarted title="Get started with the Adjust integration" %}{% endgetstarted %}

 {% elsif page.guide %}